Kerala – God’s Own Country

 Backwaters of Kerala

-the state physique, bestowing paddy fields with good harvests, and provide the whole village with drinking water and other facilities.
+The backwaters of Kerala are one of the fascinating tourist attractions of Kerala as well as India.
+It is believed a large part of Kerala lives along these backwaters.
+They snake over the state physique, bestowing paddy fields with good harvests, and providing the whole village with drinking water and other facilities.
 The backwaters refer to the large inland lakes of Kerala.
-Today these backwaters play an indispensible part in the lives of Keralites as these water ways act as the transport of people and produce.
+Today these backwaters play an indispensable part in the lives of Keralites as these waterways act as the transport of people and produce.

-The largest backwater is the Vembabad lake, some 200 sq kilometers in area, which opens out into the Arabian Sea at Cochin port.
-The Periyar, Pamba, Manimala, Achenkovil, Meenachil and Moovattupuzha rivers drain into this lake.
+The largest backwater is the Vembanad lake, some 200 sq kilometers in area, which opens out into the Arabian Sea at Cochin port.
+The Periyar, Pamba, Manimala, Achenkovil, Meenachil, and Moovattupuzha rivers drain into this lake.
 Veli, Kadhinamkulam, Anjengo (Anju Thengu), Edava, Nadayara, Paravoor, Ashtamudi (in Kollam Dist.)
-Kayamkulam, Kodungallur (in Trissur Dist) and Chetuva are some of the other places where you may go for backwater cruising.
+Kayamkulam, Kodungallur (in Thrissur Dist), and Chetuva are some of the other places where you may go for backwater cruising.

-Situated 71 km to the north of Thiruvananthapuram, Kollam backwaters forms the historic coastline district known for its marine and cashew industries was one of the oldest ports on the Malabar coast and a major international trading point in days gone by.
+Situated 71 km to the north of Thiruvananthapuram, Kollam backwaters form the historic coastline district known for its marine and cashew industries was one of the oldest ports on the Malabar coast and a major international trading point in days gone by.

-The district also endorse several historic remnants and a number of temples built in the traditional ornate architectural style.
+The district also endorses several historic remnants and a number of temples built in the traditional ornate architectural style.
 Around 30% of this historic town is covered by the renowned Ashtamudi Lake, making it the gateway to the magnificent Backwaters of

-Being a scenic town standing on the banks of the Lake Ashtamudi is the gateway to the exceeding enchanting backwaters of Kerala.
+Being a scenic town standing on the banks of Lake Ashtamudi is the gateway to the exceeding enchanting backwaters of Kerala.
 The long 8 hrs boat trip from Kollam to Alleppey is the best and most comprehensive introduction to the delights of Kerala’s backwaters as one passes through lakes, canals water-bound villages.
 The famous “Cheenavala” or Chinese fishing nets can also be seen along the backwaters.

 The dazzling Beaches of Kerala

 Alappuzha has always enjoyed a unique place in the maritime history of Kerala.
-Popularly known as the Venice of East, today, it is famous for its boat races, backwater holidays, beaches, marine products and coir industry.
-Alappuzha beach is a famos tourist and picnic spot.
+Popularly known as the Venice of East, today, it is famous for its boat races, backwater holidays, beaches, marine products, and coir industry.
+Alappuzha beach is a famous tourist and picnic spot.
 The pier, which extends into the sea here, is over 137 years old.

 Entertainment facilities at the Vijaya Beach Park add to the attraction of the beach.
 There is also an old lighthouse nearby which is greatly fascinating to visitors.
 Alappuzha beach is a popular picnic spot.
 The pier, which extends into the sea here, is over 137 years old.
 Entertainment facilities at the Vijaya Beach Park add to the attraction of the beach.
 There is also an old lighthouse nearby which is greatly fascinating to visitors.

-has created a enchanting bay of calm waters ideal for sea bathing.
-The leisure options at this beach are plenty and diverse – sunbathing, swimming, herbal body toning massages, special cultural programmes, Catamaran cruising etc. The tropical sun acts so fast that one can see the faint blush of coppery tan on the skin in a matter of minutes.
+Kovalam Beach is the most famous beach resort in Kerala.
+Kovalam is an internationally renowned beach with three adjacent crescent beaches.
+It has been a favorite haunt of tourists, especially Europeans, since the 1930s.
+A massive rocky promontory on the beach has created an enchanting bay of calm waters ideal for sea bathing.
+The leisure options at this beach are plenty and diverse – sunbathing, swimming, herbal body toning massages, special cultural programs, Catamaran cruising, etc. The tropical sun acts so fast that one can see the faint blush of coppery tan on the skin in a matter of minutes.
 Life on the beach begins late in the day and carries on well into the night.